yejulee/yejulee/README.md

 ### Hello!
-Whether you are my friend or stumbled onto my page, welcome to my GitHub! 👋
+Welcome to my GitHub! 👋

-I am YeJu Lee, a fourth-year Honors College and Douglass Residential College student at Rutgers University-New Brunswick.
+My name is YeJu Lee, and I am a recent graduate of Rutgers University-New Brunswick!
-I am double majoring in Business Analytics & Information Technology (BAIT) and Computer Science with a Korean-English Translation & Interpreting certificate.
+I double majored in Business Analytics & Information Technology (BAIT) and Computer Science with a certificate in Korean-English Translation & Interpreting.
-It's always a pleasure to talk to new people and learn something new, so please let me know what's been interesting to you!
+I'm currently studying at Rutgers University-Newark for the MAcc Program!
 <!-- To give a snippet of my life, please check out my blog! -->

-- 🔭 I’m currently working on revising my website and other projects!
+- 🔭 I’m currently preparing for graduate school and the CPA exams!
-- 🌱 I’m currently learning R studio!
+- 🌱 I’m currently learning Accounting!
 - 💬 Ask me about anything Korean, journaling, or Stardew Valley!
 - ⚡ Fun fact: I learned how to play a complete song on my guitar after 2 weeks!